M4urici0GM/packlit/README.md

 Contributions are welcome!
 If you'd like to contribute, please open an issue or submit a pull request.

 ## License
-Packlit is licensed under the MIT License.
-See LICENSE for more details.

-## Acknowledgements
-Packlit is built around the excellent Shaka Packager project.

-## License
 ```
 This file is part of Packlit